sam4410/Personal-Projects/Amazon SageMaker/iris_classification/container/ReadMe.md

-# Bring-your-own Algorithm Sample
+# Custom Algorithm Deployment Sample

-This example shows how to package an algorithm for use with SageMaker.
+The example shows how to package an algorithm for use with SageMaker.
 We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.

 SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").